harshit-kesharwani/automated_attendence_system/README.md

 # automated_attendence_system
+#Add a image reposetory and the single immage of the person with unique identifier to run the project
-# This project work is related to research paper upder publication with IEEE
+# This project work is related to research paper under publication with IEEE
 # The project is completed with active contributions from
 # Harshit Kesharwani https://www.linkedin.com/in/harshitkesharwani/
 # Tamoshree Mallick https://www.linkedin.com/in/tamoshree-mallick-642033219/